astorDev/nist/observe/examples/el-shippy/article.md

 ## Or simply...

 If you don't want to carry the `filebeat.yml` around I have one more thing for you!
 I've made a docker image, which includes a [similar configuration file]() just with some additional perks.
-I called the image `el-shippy` (`shippy` as it ships logs and connected to docker i.e. ship and `el` from `elastic`).
+I called the image `el-shof` (`shippy` as it ships logs and connected to docker i.e. ship and `el` from `elastic`).
 Here's the `compose.yml` file that will solely deploy about the same stack as the two files above:

 ```yaml
 services: